rinalds98/artful-visions/README.md

 - Digital Presets: Provide digital presets that enable customers to enhance their photos easily, achieving professional results and saving time in the editing process.

 ## **Target Market**
+- The main target audience will be B2C Focused.
 - Photography Enthusiasts: Appeal to individuals passionate about photography, seeking high-quality prints to decorate their spaces and digital presets to enhance their photos.
 - Social Media Users: Influencers, bloggers, and individuals who want to enhance their social media presence with aesthetically pleasing photos and presets.